All articles

 curl -A "Mozilla/5.0 (compatible; GPTBot/1.3; +https://openai.com/gptbot)" -I https://yourdomain.com

-A successful response is HTTP/2 200.
+A clean response is HTTP/2 200.
 A block usually shows as 403 Forbidden or a Cloudflare challenge page.
-Repeat with the OAI-SearchBot, ChatGPT-User, ClaudeBot, Claude-SearchBot, PerplexityBot, and Google-Extended user agents.
+Repeat for OAI-SearchBot, ChatGPT-User, ClaudeBot, Claude-SearchBot, PerplexityBot and Google-Extended.
+Any 403 or challenge means that bot cannot read your site.
+No nuance, it simply can't.

-Step 4: Check what AI tools actually see
+Step 4: Check what the AI tools actually see

 • "What does [your brand] do?"